 As a kid, I didn’t know anyone else like me.
 My parents got divorced when I was 4, and I only saw my father for 1 week a year if he decided to drive across the country (spoiler: he stopped deciding to when I was ~11).
 The only piece of him I got to hold onto (and the only piece I really wanted to) was my ancestry.
-Through his side of the family, I am Cajun and Cherokee.
+Through his side of the family, I am Cajun and Indigenous.
 That meant everything to me.
-Most of my young life, I felt pretty “unspecial”.
+Most of my young life, I felt dramatically “unspecial”.
 From elementary school forward, I got picked on, bullied, and abused almost everyday.
 I went to a small 99.9% white school in rural Wisconsin, and being even a little different made things difficult.
-But despite the racial slurs and insults (among countless other affronts), I remained proud of what I was: Cajun, Cherokee, and German (from my mom’s side).
+But despite the racial slurs and insults (among countless other affronts), I remained proud of what I was; especially being Cajun and Indigenous.

 Being picked on isolates you, especially when part of what you’re being attacked for is looking different from everyone else.
 And don’t get me wrong, I don’t look that different.
 I know that innumerable others have suffered so much more than I have because of something so superficial as appearance.
 But I suffered nonetheless, finding myself desperately lonely though I could pretend to be happy with terrific aplomb.
 From within that loneliness, I took solace in fiction.